 This unique event takes in Apolakkia, focusing as you would expect on the humble watermelon.
 Visitors are treated to drinks and delicacies and given the opportunity to join in fun games.

-There are plenty of flavours to savour when you choose to dine in one of many fabulous tavernas and restaurants you’ll discover during a stay in Rhodes.
+There are plenty of flavours to savour when you choose to dine in one of many fabulous tavernas and restaurants you’ll discover during a holiday to Rhodes.

 Koulouria is a kind of pasta which is cut into strips and then cooked in goat's meat broth or water, with a healthy helping of tomatoes.